17 Trails... maps, reports, photos. Scroll down or click on links below:

 through Pasco County, to Hernando County (US Hwy 98)

 Withlacoochee Bay Trail - This trail parallels the historic old Cross Florida Barge Canal for 6.2 miles from the trail end east of the Felburn Park Trailhead to Withlacoochee Bay and the Gulf of Mexico.
 An observation deck at the west end of the trail overlooks Withlacoochee Bay.
 The trail is the westernmost portion of the Marjorie Harris Carr Cross Florida Greenway.
-(First report: Dec.
-2011; latest update: Oct.
+(Latest update: Oct.
 2012)

 End Points: From Crystal River, go north on US 19 to

 Suncoast Parkway, turn right and continue north to Felburn Park (8 miles)

 Surface: 12 ft. paved

 Location: Citrus County (See map )